Alluxio/alluxio/docs/en/Configuring-Alluxio-with-MapR-FS.md

 ALLUXIO_UNDERFS_ADDRESS=maprfs:///<path in MapR-FS>/
 ```

-You can also mount MapR-FS to a directory in the Alluxio namespace.
+You can also mount a directory in MapR-FS to a directory in the Alluxio namespace.

 ```bash
 $ ${ALLUXIO_HOME}/bin/alluxio fs mount /<path in Alluxio>/ maprfs:///<path in MapR-FS>/